ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 Durations of time are integers, representing a number of `time_precision`s.
-They can be added to POSIX timestamps to produce other POSIX timestamps.
+They can be added to times to produce other times.

 ~~~ tls-presentation
 struct {